-Club meetings: Club meetings would need to be altered so that they offer a hospitable environment for families and still be productive.
-Some considerations include:

-- Club meetings will need to take place at a time that is convenient for families to be involved.
-The club may also adopt a virtual platform, so that members can log into the meeting from home if schedules are busy. - The meeting location will need to be appropriate for children. - Traditional sit-down dinner meetings would not necessarily be conducive to meetings with younger children.
-Consider something more casual, such as a buffet or pot-luck type of meal. - Meetings would need to be shorter. - While children would be part of the meeting, their attention spans are such that childcare and alternative activities will be needed to keep them interested and allow the adults to finish the business at hand.
-Leo club members could help with childcare during meetings.

-Service Activities: Club service activities would need to be family friendly.
-The following elements are generally NOT conducive to family-centered service activities:

-- Those that require involvement of the entire family all of the time. - Mixing families with young children with community agencies with small children (supervision becomes an issue). - Fixed, recurrent assignments. - Single-function tasks that cannot be broken down. - Projects that take place over several hours may not be appropriate for families with young children. - Projects that have a great deal of physical movement may not be suitable for senior citizens.

-When considering activities, keep the following in mind:

-- Is it a fun, hands-on opportunity for children? - Does the experience allow for multiple skills, talents and knowledge? - Is the schedule flexible?
-Can more than one family be involved at one time? - Will the family work together and will they be able to share the experience? - Do the activities have a direct impact on the community?
+Club Meetings: Club meetings would need to be altered so that they offer a hospitable environment for families and still be productive.
+Some considerations include: ☐ Club meetings will need to take place at a time that is convenient for families to be involved. ☐ The meeting location will need to be appropriate for children. ☐ Traditional sit down dinner meetings would not necessarily be conducive to meetings with younger children.
+Consider something more casual, such as a buffet or pot-luck type of meal. ☐ Meetings would need to be shorter.
+While children would be part of the meeting, their attention spans are such that childcare and alternative activities will be needed to keep them interested and allow the adults to finish the business at hand.
+Service Activities: Club service activities would need to be family-friendly.
+The following elements are generally NOT conducive to family-centered service activities: Those that require involvement of the entire family all of the time.
+Mixing families with young children with community agencies with small children (supervision becomes an issue).
+Fixed, recurrent assignments.
+Single function tasks that cannot be broken down.
+Projects that take place over several hours may not be appropriate for families with young children.
+Projects that have a great deal of physical movement may not be suitable for senior citizens.
+When considering activities, keep the following in mind: Is it a fun, hands-on opportunity for children?
+Does the experience allow for multiple skills, talents and knowledge?
+Is the schedule flexible?
+Can more than one family be involved at one time?
+Will the family work together and will they be able to share the experience?
+Do the activities have a direct impact on the community?

-Projects that DO work well for family involvement include:

-- Lions Clubs International youth programs

-- Other community children's activities scouting, sports, schools, etc.

-- Helping senior citizens

-- Working with the homeless

-- Literacy projects

-- Environmental projects

-- School sporting events

-- Teen babysitting clinics

-These projects are available in most communities.

-Leadership: To help facilitate the family-friendly club concept, consider adding a family engagement committee.
-This committee is made Lions within your club who are responsible for scheduling family-friendly service activities, setting up meeting activities and childcare for children during meetings.

-Legal/insurance issues: When involving children in community service activities, it is wise to investigate local child labor laws and acts.
+Projects that DO work well for family involvement include: Lions Clubs International Youth Programs Other community children's activities - scouting, sports, schools, etc. Helping senior citizens Working with the homeless Literacy projects Environmental projects School sporting events Teen babysitting clinics These projects are available in most communities.
+Leadership: To help facilitate the family friendly club concept, it would be helpful to add a few leadership positions within your club, such as the Service Event Coordinator, who schedules families for service activities and the Family Coordinator, who is responsible for setting up activities and childcare for children during meetings.
+Legal/Insurance Issues: When involving children in community service activities, it is wise to investigate local child labor laws and acts.
 It is also important to review any insurance liabilities and increase insurance coverage, if necessary.
 Also, when involving children in volunteerism activities, it is important to perform background checks on the adults that will be participating in activities with children.
-Background checks take some time to process by the organization, so be sure to give enough time for the background checks to be processed so that no one is turned away during the service project.
 Local officials should be consulted about the best course of action regarding how to proceed.

-Fiscal responsibilities: In addition to the potential increased insurance costs as mentioned above, other financial considerations include the possible cost of childcare during meetings and changing the dues structure to offer a family discount (dues should not be levied on minor children).
+Fiscal Responsibilities: In addition to the potential increased insurance costs as mentioned above, other financial considerations include the possible cost of childcare during meetings and changing the dues structure to offer a family discount (dues should not be levied on minor children).
 Reporting: Reporting the activities of the club will be similar to that already used by other Lions clubs.
-Record which family members participate in activities.
+You'll want to keep track of which family members participated in activities.
 Recognition: As with other Lions club members, family club members appreciate being acknowledged for their hard work and dedication to your club.
-However, you might consider some different types of recognition for family members, including:

-- Certificates - Coupons/discount cards for local restaurants

-- Inclusion in public relations materials

-- Special meals and gatherings

-- Unexpected notes of appreciation

-- Recognition during club meetings
+However, you might consider some different types of recognition for family members, including: Certificates Coupons/discount cards for local restaurants Inclusion in public relations materials Special meals and gatherings Unexpected notes of appreciation Recognition during club meetings Holiday cards Sporting event tickets

-- Holiday cards

-- Sporting event tickets

-- Movie tickets